Barbog/deja-website/pages/en/survival-guide.arriving-and-setting-up.md

 <span style="color:#fdb913;"><u>**Checking in**</u></span>

 When you arrive at DeJā,  you will first be required to check in at the gate.
-All co-creators will be required to show their approved visa along with their ID to be able to check in.
+All co-creators will be required to show their approved entries along with their ID to be able to check in.
 You can use a digital copy instead of printing it out.

 ​The greeters team will be there to help you integrate.